avolny/ez/README.md

 `ff` maintains a json dictionary that contains contents of all desired prints outs.

-It can also automatically print tree of function calls and include prints of arguments and return values of each function (and methods of each class) that is decorated by `@ff`. `ff` prints only decorated functions therefore
+it can also automatically print tree of function calls and include prints of arguments and return values of each function (and methods of each class) that is decorated by `@ff`. `ff` prints only decorated functions therefore

 printing can be done manually `ff('abcd')`, values can be named `ff(text='ghij')`, `ff` can be used as a complete shortcut for string .format, as ff('{} + {} = {}',3,5,3+5) is equivalent to ff('{} + {} = {}'.format(3,5,3+5))